With 123 Form Builder, you can easily set up your email notifications and customize your messages.

 By default, we send email notifications from firstname.lastname@example.org.
 In this article, you will learn how to send emails using your own custom domain email.

-Open the notifications section of your form and expand the From and Reply-to options menu.
+First, go to the Notifications section of your form.
+Then, expand the From and Reply-to options menu.

 With this authentication process, you will grant 123 Form Builder permission to send email messages on your behalf.